Xuleos/roblox-utilities/distance-poller/README.md

 # @rbxts/distancepoller
 A small utility for priority distance polling.
-This means that it polls an object's distance quicker/slower depending on how far away it was last time it checked
+This means that it polls an object's distance quicker/slower depending on how far away it was last time it

+hey hey hey it is much preferred that you use Roblox's new proximity prompt for stuff like this.
+This method is far far slower and doesn't take things like cameras into account nicely

 ## Installation
 ```npm i @rbxts/distancepoller```